fpresutto/jobs_board/README.md

 Intructions:
 - Clone project
+- Rub `bundle install` on the terminal
-- Run rails server on the terminal
+- Run `rails server` on the terminal
 - Open localhost:3000 on browser